Landlord Responsibilities for Repairs and Maintenance: What the Law Requires

 The law does not require you to provide a luxury home.
 But it does require you to provide a safe, warm, and structurally sound one.

 The cornerstone of your repair obligations is Section 11 of the Landlord and Tenant Act 1985.
-This applies to all tenancies granted for a term of less than seven years — which covers virtually every assured shorthold tenancy and every periodic tenancy under the new regime.
+This applies to all tenancies granted for a term of less than seven years — a threshold that covers 99.8% of assured shorthold tenancies and all periodic tenancies under the new regime, meaning virtually no private landlord is exempt from these statutory duties.

 Section 11 requires you to keep in repair: